Jeffrey A. Hoffman: After NASA

-Since 2002, he has been a professor of the Practice in the Department of Aeronautics and Astronautics at the Massachusetts Institute of Technology.
+Since 2002, he has been a professor in the Department of Aeronautics and Astronautics at the Massachusetts Institute of Technology.

-Since 2008 he has also been a visiting professor at the Department of Physics and Astronomy at the University of Leicester.
+Since 2008 he has also been a visiting professor in the Department of Physics and Astronomy at the University of Leicester.

 He is the author of a book titled An Astronaut's Diary ISBN 978-0-936897-00-4 (June 1986) which is accompanied by a cassette tape.
 The audio tape contains excerpts of the original recordings he made with a pocket tape recorder.

 Hoffman is a visiting lecturer at the International Space University.